 Usage The result data type of an UPPER function is a LONG VARCHAR.
-If you use type and size.
+If you use and size.

-UPPER in a SELECT INTO statement, you must have a Large Objects Management option license or use CAST and set UPPER to the correct data
+UPPER in a SELECT INTO statement, you must have an Unstructured Data Analytics Option license or use CAST and set UPPER to the correct data type